 An investigation of the biblical idea of preaching and the preacher with emphasis on advanced homiletic theory and practice.
 The course stresses the use of various creative techniques in the preparation and organization of expository sermons, along with an analytical study of selected portions of Scripture and the development of a year's preaching calendar.
 Laboratory methods, class discussion, and individual research are included.
 Open to fourth-year, S.T.M., and doctoral students only.
+Limited enrollment.
+Enrollment requires consent of the professor.

 Elective, fall semester.
 2 hours.
-Offered 1973-74; 1974-75.
+Offered 1974-75; 1975-76.